microsoft/ProjectOxford-ClientSDK/Speech/SpeechToText/Android/README.md

 7. Pick the Project Oxford client library that you intend to use.
 8. Click "OK" to add the new dependency

-The sample
+The Speech Recognition Sample
 ==========

-This sample is an Android application to demonstrate the use of Project Oxford Speech To Text API.
+This sample is an Android application to demonstrate the use of Microsoft Cognitive Services (formerly Project Oxford) Speech To Text API.

 It demonstrates the following features using a wav file or external microphone input: